joakimgunst/msp-next/README.md

-# Scoutkåren Munksnäs Spejarna
+# Munksnäs Spejarna web site

-This is the new web site for the scout group Munksnäs Spejarna.
-It will replace the old site at [www.munksnasspejarna.fi](https://www.munksnasspejarna.fi/) when complete.
+This is the web site for the scout group Munksnäs Spejarna.
+It is located at [www.munksnasspejarna.fi](https://www.munksnasspejarna.fi/).
 The site is created using [Next.js](https://nextjs.org/) with [Contentful](https://www.contentful.com/) as a CMS.
 It is deployed to [ZEIT Now](https://zeit.co/).

 ## Development